matijakolaric-com/django-music-publisher/docs/manual_work.rst

     This field is required for controlled writers in some collecting societies, while not used in most.
     You can make it a required field by setting ``REQUIRE_SAAN`` to ``True``.
-    With guided deployment, this value was is automatically to the correct value for your collecting society (or societies).
+    With guided deployment, this value is automatically set to the correct value for your collecting society (or societies).